Robert D. Robbins

 Robert Dennis "Bob" Robbins (born August 27, 1944) is a former Republican member of the Pennsylvania State Senate, representing the 50th District since 1990.
 He previously served as a member of the Pennsylvania House of Representatives for the 17th District from 1983 to 1990.

 Education and early career

 Robbins was born and raised in the northwestern Pennsylvania borough of Greenville.
 He graduated from Greenville High School in 1962 and subsequently entered the United States Military Academy at West Point with the Class of 1966.
-After graduation from West Point, Robbins was commissioned as a second lieutenant in the Regular Army and served two tours in Vietnam as a paratrooper, eventually serving as company commander with D Company, 501st Airborne Infantry Battalion, 2nd Brigade, 101st Airborne Division.
+After graduation from West Point, Robbins was commissioned as a second lieutenant in the Regular Army and served two tours in Vietnam as a paratrooper, eventually serving as a company commander with D Company, 501st Airborne Infantry Battalion, 2nd Brigade, 101st Airborne Division.
 He left the Army in 1971 with an honorable discharge at the rank of captain.

 With his Army service complete, Robbins earned his teaching certificate from Geneva College in 1973 and then returned to Greenville, where he became a teacher and wrestling coach at Greenville High School.
 Robbins also worked as an insurance agent for Massachusetts Mutual Life Insurance Company.